google/framework-for-osdu/osdu-r2/os-delivery/README.md

 ## API

-The Delivery service's API includes the following three methods in the OSDU R2 Prototype:
+The OSDU R2 Delivery API includes the following three methods:

 * `/getLocation`, external
 * `/getFileLocation`, internal
 * `/getFileList`, internal

-Each request to Delivery service's API endpoints needs the meet the following requirements:
+General considerations related to querying the Delivery API:

-* Authentication token needs to be passed in header.
-Example: `"Authorization": "Bearer {token}"`
+* Each endpoint must receive an authentication token in header.
+Example:
+`"Authorization": "Bearer {token}"`
-* DELFI partition ID needs to be passed in header.
-Example: `"Partition-Id": "default-partition"`
+* Each endpoint must receive a DELFI partition ID in header.
+Example:
-* No parameters are provided in the URL
+`"Partition-Id": "default-partition"`
-* Request and response Content Type is **application/json**
+* The request and response Content Type is **application/json**
+* No parameters need to be provided in the URL

 ### POST /getLocation

-Creates a new location in the landing zone, such as a GCS bucket.
+The `/getLocation` API endpoint creates a new location in the landing zone, such as a GCS bucket.

 #### Request body